The purpose of this article is to help you determine which type of life insurance policy best fits your needs.

 - Whole life policies are different.
 Whole life insurance premiums are guaranteed to remain level forever.
 In fact, everything about a whole life policy is predictable—except, of course, the dividends.
 (But a century-plus track record of paying dividends, even during the Great Depression and all the not-so-great recessions since then, is pretty hard to beat.)

 There you have it: five questions about how to choose a life insurance policy.
 And only you can answer them.
 Think them through.
-Then talk to a Bank On Yourself Authorized Advisor who is in a position to give you additional information to help guide your decision.
+Then talk to a Bank On Yourself Professional who is in a position to give you additional information to help guide your decision.

-Request a referral to an Authorized Advisor (a life insurance agent with advanced training on this concept) who will analyze your particular situation, prepare a Personalized Solution report for you, and answer all your questions.
+Request a referral to a Professional (a life insurance agent with advanced training on this concept) who will analyze your particular situation, prepare a Personalized Solution report for you, and answer all your questions.
 There is no cost or obligation for this service.

 To find out more about the advantages of supercharged dividend-paying whole policies, grab your free copy of our Special Report, Five Simple Steps to Bypass Wall Street, Beat the Banks at their Own Game, and Take Control of Your Financial Future.